×

 • You have enabled the ROSA service in the AWS Console.

-To successfully install ROSA clusters, use the latest version of the ROSA CLI (rosa).
+• You have installed and configured the latest ROSA CLI (rosa) on your installation host.
 Run rosa version to see your currently installed version of the ROSA CLI.
 If a newer version is available, the CLI provides a link to download this upgrade.

 • You have logged in to your Red Hat account by using the ROSA CLI.